-Figuring out which math curriculum to use has probably given me the most problems over the course of our 10 years of homeschooling.
-Personally, I was never really good at it when I was in school, so teaching my children math promised to be a daunting task.
+Figuring out which math curriculum to use has probably given me the most problems over the course of our homeschooling journey.
+Personally, I was never very good at it when I was in school, so teaching my children math promised to be a daunting task.

-After many years of worrying about math, I’ve finally found what works for each of my children, which ultimately will end up what you will need to figure out.
+After many years of worrying about math, I’ve finally found what works for each of my children.
+This ultimately will end up what you will need to figure out, unfortunately through trial and error.
 But that is the whole point of homeschooling – catering to the exact needs of your child, as opposed to being at the mercy of the public school’s singular method of teaching.
-Using trial and error, we’ve used several programs over the years, so I’ll go through what we’ve used and give a pros and cons list of each.
+Using this trial and error approach, we have used several programs over the years.
+In this article, I’ll go through what we’ve used and give a pros and cons list of each.

 Math U See was the first math program I used with my children.
 I LOVED it.
 Unfortunately, “my” kids didn’t.
 We used the Alpha through Delta programs.